gourmetjs/gourmet-ssr/docs/tutorial-5.md

 One important issue regarding the isomorphic data fetching is the authentication.
 Let's take a look at the flow of interaction between client and server in our news app.

 1. A user logs in to our app.
-Now, a session cookie is saved in the user's browser.
+Now, a session cookie is saved in user's browser.
 2. The user visits `/` to get the HTML page containing the latest news articles.
 3. The server receives the request and verifies the session cookie.
 4. The server calls `res.serve("main")` to render the page.
 5. Gourmet SSR calls the static `getInitialProps()` function of the view component `NewsView`.
 6. The `getInitialProps()` function sends a HTTP GET request to the server API `/api/news` to fetch the latest news articles.
 7. The server API `/api/news` verifies the session cookie, and sends back the news articles.
-8. Gourmet SSR starts to render the initial content with the result of `getInitialProps()`.
+8. Gourmet SSR renders the initial content with the result of `getInitialProps()`.
 9. The server-rendered HTML page is sent back to the browser.
 10. The user clicks `Load more` button to fetch more articles.
 11. The browser sends a HTTP GET request to the server API `/api/news` to fetch more articles.